Over 260,000 firms to benefit from simpler corporate tax filing this year

-More than 260,000 companies are expected to benefit from the initiatives, which include the syncing of financial year-end details and simplified tax treatment for qualifying telecommuting assets, said the Inland Revenue Authority of Singapore (Iras) on Thursday (Oct 7).
+More than 260,000 companies are expected to benefit from the initiatives, which include the syncing of financial year-end details and simplified tax treatment for qualifying telecommuting assets, said the Inland Revenue Authority of Singapore (Iras) yesterday.

 Partners the taxman worked with include the Singapore Chartered Tax Professionals (SCTP), which represents tax practitioners in Singapore, tax software providers, the Accounting and Corporate Regulatory Authority (Acra) and the Government Technology Agency (GovTech).